 If you are on an NHS-funded course (BSc/MSc Occupational Therapy, BSc Physiotherapy, BSc Diagnostic Radiography, BSc Nursing, BSc Midwifery) and you are a Home/EU student the cost will be covered by the NHS.
 If you are an overseas student on an NHS course or transferring from another institution you will be required to pay for the DBS check.

-This is subject to confirmation by professional/regulatory bodies and also to the check meeting the University of Cumbria’s requirements in terms of matching your area of study.
-You will be given an opportunity to discuss this approximately four months prior to course start when we contact all applicants regarding the DBS application process.
+If you already have an Enhanced DBS check from another role and have registered with the DBS Update Service, it may be possible for you to use this check for your course.
+This is subject to the check meeting the University of Cumbria’s requirements in terms of matching your area of study.
+You will be given an opportunity to discuss this approximately 4 months prior to course start when we contact all applicants regarding the DBS application process.

 This will be sent approximately four months prior to the start of your course, to complete and return to the Occupational Health Department.
 If further medical investigation is required, the Occupational Health Department will contact you directly.
 Any costs incurred must be met by you.

-Health Care Experience/Hospital Visit
+Health Care Experience/Hospital Visit (BSc Radiography)

+Your admissions contact: Health Admissions.
 If you have any concerns about your offer conditions as indicated above please contact us for help: health admissions